Photo: Cooper Carras

 My wedding budget is super tight and I really can't afford buses.
 Is there any other alternative?

 If there's simply no way to work it into your budget, then ask your reception site to have taxis waiting at the end of the evening.
 It's much easier to convince a tipsy guest to take a taxi if it's already there.
 Arranging this may seem like another bothersome task, but it's thoughtful and guests will appreciate it.
-Guests should also be informed in advance that they'll have to get themselves from the ceremony to the reception, if they're in separate locations.
+Guests should also be informed in advance if they'll have to get themselves from the ceremony to the reception.
 Provide directions on one of the invitation inserts.